Skip to Main Content

 An impediment to economic growth is Malaysia’s complex network of racial preferences to promote the acquisition of economic assets by the native Malays.
 It should also be noted that a number of restrictions exist on the operation of foreign investors in Malaysia; however, the government continues to liberalize and remove investment restrictions.

-Economic Freedom: According to the 2019 Index of Economic Freedom, Malaysia’s economy is 69.6% free, making it the world’s 37th freest economy.
-It ranks 9th freest out of 42 countries in the Asia”Pacific region, and its overall score is higher than the regional average.
+According to the 2023 Index of Economic Freedom, Malaysia’s economy is 67.3% free, making it the world’s 42nd freest economy.
+It ranks 8th freest out of 39 countries in the Asia-Pacific region, and its overall score is higher than the regional average.

 • Shaking hands with a member of the opposite sex is not common in Malaysia.
 Always wait for a Malaysian woman to extend her hand first.